Vixzyeee/Infrastructure_Docs/Python/python-reference/keywords/classes.md

 # Class Keywords

 ## What is this?
-Class keyword is used to define a new class in Python.
+Class keywords are used to define a new class in Python.

 ---